 Where to stay in Hat Yai: best hotels and places

-There is also many budget accommodation in Hat Yai.
+There is also a lot of budget accommodation in Hat Yai.
 The best hostels in Hat Yai are: Hub Hostel Hatyai, Hatyai Backpackers Hostel, and Hatyai Dee Hostel.
 Still looking for the perfect place to stay in Hat Yai?
 So search for the best room and best price on Booking.com and Agoda, these two websites have some of the best offers.

 What to do in Hat Yai, where to eat and places to visit